The Foundations of the Estate Plan typically include

-- Durable Financial Power of Attorney, naming someone to manage your financial affairs while you are alive.
-This is called durable because it remains effective when you become incompetent.
-A power of attorney becomes ineffective upon you death.
+- Durable Financial Power of Attorney - Designates an individual to manage financial affairs while living in the event of incapacity.
+It is called "durable" because it remains effective in the event of incompetency and terminates upon death.